Skip to Main Content

 Regularly creating a bank reconciliation statement allows you to find errors by comparing your company ledger with your bank statement.
 Then, you can correct your records as needed.

-For instance, your ledger may have a current balance listed of $350,000.
+To illustrate how the bank reconciliation process works, assume the current balance listed on your ledger is $350,000.
 However, the bank statement lists an amount of $348,975.
 When comparing your records with those of the bank, you find that:

 • The bank charged a service fee of $50 that needs to be recorded in your ledger.